 The loss of a job at any time is distressing, but to lose a job while trying to cope with the consequences of FDV can be very difficult.
 The loss of a job at such a time might mean that a victim is denied access to the resources needed to keep themselves and their children safe.

-Fair Work Commission’s takes action to assist victims of FDV
+Fair Work Commission’s takes action to assist victims of Family Domestic Violence

 Earlier this year the Fair Work Commission (FWC) took action which may assist victims of FDV to maintain paid employment.